top of page

 Of free spirit

-As disastrous actions mounted, shattering hopes of all who wished only good things for the place with the change in stewardship, banning simple nudity in appropriate areas shocked countless on an unspeakably deep level -- as did kicking out the sweatlodge.
+As disastrous actions mounted, shattering all hope of those who wished only good things for the place with the change of stewardship, banning simple nudity in appropriate areas shocked countless on a profound level -- as did kicking out the sweatlodge.
 Both were almost akin to a death in the family.
+(And the later tearing out the tubs to repurpose the bathhouse was so unspeakable it defied words.)

-The new mandatory cover-up policy, in place until shutting scrapping spa service entirely soon after, had left this suggestible writer's first view of new, dutifully wrapped bathhouse visitors in late 2016 with the surreally bleak impression that patrons were wearing mourning apparel, in bereavement over accustomed body freedom tragically meeting a sudden demise.
-The mind boggled at the paradox.
+The new mandatory cover-up policy, in place until shutting scrapping spa service soon after, left this suggestible writer's first view of new, dutifully wrapped bathhouse visitors in late 2016 with the surreally bleak impression that patrons were wearing mourning apparel...as if in bereavement over accustomed body freedom tragically having met a sudden demise.
+My mind boggled at the sadly unreal paradox.

-The cherished, bohemian-friendly healing realm had, obviously, suddenly become imprisoned in outdated, oppressive, guilt-based morality.
+The cherished, bohemian-friendly healing realm had suddenly become once again imprisoned in false modesty and guilt-based morality.

-It felt like bourgeois mediocrity was at long last getting a bit of sweet revenge.
+It felt like bourgeois mediocrity was getting its revenge.

-The place was now held hostage by forces obviously not caring how mandatory clothing, and removal of the sacred sweatlodge, defeated the deepest purpose and gift of the realm, severely crimping its use as a genuine healing retreat center for ALL people.
+The place was now held hostage by forces not caring how mandatory clothing and removal of the sacred sweatlodge defeated the deepest purpose and gift of the realm, severely crimping its use as a genuine healing retreat center for benefit of the greater public.

-It might as well have been mourning clothes indeed for the way the simple-nudity ban mandated body shame...spelling death to fostering enlightened body acceptance so crucial to the place's deeper ability to purify, transform and rejuvenate while fostering a profound sense of authentic self.
+It might as well have been mourning clothes indeed for the way the simple-nudity ban mandated body shame...spelling death to fostering enlightened body acceptance, so crucial to the place's deeper ability to purify, transform and rejuvenate and foster a sense of authentic self.

-Can the genie be put back in the bottle?
+Can the genie ever be put back in the bottle?

 Not with conscious body freedom in appropriate places being accepted and embraced by more and more all the time.
 (Everyone, after all, is born a natural-born freebody, before social conditioning takes its toll).

-Writer, after long holding out hopes of new stewards eventually coming around, was radicalized at last and joined the groundswell of former Stewart Springs devotees shunning the place, stunned, infuriated and brokenhearted over rejection of the long-venerated realm's healing tradition.
+Writer, as said, after long holding out hopes of the new stewards eventually coming around, was radicalized at last, joining the groundswell of former Stewart Springs devotees shunning the place, stunned, infuriated and brokenhearted beyond measure over the mindless rejection of the realm's fitful but dominant dedication to affordable natural healing for over 145 years.

-Droves of people now refuse to aid and abet the self-interested forces, trusting they will in time see the light...meanwhile failing in misguided effort to wrest the sacred healing realm from the public -- but hopefully being aware and conscious enough that, once finally duly chagrined, they'll come to their senses and work to find an appropriate stewardship to take over and thus redeem their now-tattered honor...ultimately gaining some offhand positive legacy in the realm's ongoing history.
+Droves of fans now refuse to aid and abet the self-interested forces, guardedly optimistic that they will in time see the light...meanwhile thinking it inevitable they'll fail in their misguided effort to wrest the place from the public.
+One hopes they'll be aware and conscious enough that they'll have a grand realty check: duly chagrined, they'll come to their senses and work to make amends and find an appropriate stewardship to take over and thus redeem their now-tattered integrity...and ultimately gaining an offhand positive legacy in the realm's crazy-quilt history.

 Recap on possible intents

-Writer is now far out of loop and as much in the dark as most everyone else as to the current property holders exact intention (assuming they actually have one and aren't just playing it by ear, as in "Let's try this awhile and see how it flies...").
-I can only analyze the situation and report on things as filtered through Pneuma's website, my own intimate knowledge of place's operation in the past and, for what it's worth, intuition.
+Writer is now obviously out of loop and as much in the dark as most everyone else as to the current property holders exact intention (assuming they actually have one and aren't just playing it by ear, as in "Let's try this awhile and see how it flies...").
+I can only analyze the situation and report on things as filtered through Pneuma's website, my own intimate knowledge of place's former operation, credible reports of others and, for what it's worth, intuition.

 Again, the two main contenders of absentee steward's long-range intent are:

-1. Privatize the place for own Pneuma group's exclusive use, general public no longer welcome.
+1. Privatizing the place for own Pneuma group's exclusive use, general public no longer welcome.
 Gates slam shut and new signs growl Keep Out.
+Deep pockets trump any public concern whatsoever.

-2. Keeping it open to the public on group basis only, to subsidize costs while shifting focus of place to primarily serve as Pneuma retreat center, classroom and world headquarters, pushing their own shtick with workshops advancing academic/training agenda, leaving little to no room for public enjoyment of what facilities remain after scrapping spa service; yet dependent, in symbiotic union, on select, legacy-indifferent group bookings to help defray substantial 'ownership' and operational costs.
+2. Keeping it open to the public on group basis only to subsidize costs while shifting focus of place to primarily serve as Pneuma retreat center, classroom and world headquarters, pushing their own shtick with workshops advancing academic/training agenda, leaving little to no room for public enjoyment of what facilities remain after having scrapped spa service; yet dependent, in symbiotic union, on select, legacy-indifferent group bookings to defray 'ownership' and operational costs.

-If the latter's the case, casting a laser on how the de facto hostile takeover disenfranchised and disrupted the growth-oriented lifestyle of the place's myriad longtime supporters (and prevented a sea of would-be newcomers from ever turning on to it for optimal, affordable healing experiences, as it had tens of thousands over decades past) might put a crimp in place's ever taking off in whatever misguided direction it hopes to go.
+Enough fans working together in visualizing appropriate new stewardship -- keenly realizing how the de facto hostile takeover has disenfranchised and disrupted the growth-oriented lifestyle of the revered place's myriad longtime supporters and prevented a sea of would-be newcomers from ever turning on to it as it had countless thousands over decades past -- will put a crimp in place's ever successfully taking off in whatever misguided direction it hopes to go...and hasten the day the Springs is resurrected.

 viva la causa

 The second possibility, though depressing enough, maybe holds a bit more encouragement.
-Operation, again barring an amazing change of heart by the 'owners', is bound to fail in due course.
+The operation, again barring some amazing change of heart by the 'owners', is bound to fail in due course.

-Eventually they'll give up, realizing they'd be worlds happier and productive somewhere else, no sea of people painting them as villains for stealing the public's treasured retreat and handicapping their efforts to do good according to their own lights.
+Eventually they'll give up, realizing they'd be worlds happier and more productive somewhere else, no teeming sea of people painting them as villains for stealing the public's treasured retreat handicapping efforts to do good according to their own lights.

-They'll take a deep collective sigh, chalk it up to experience and move on, the land (and operation) put back on the market for an (ideally) hand-in-glove benefactor to redeem, along with the re-activated volunteer, hired, and work-trade help of community at large, helping to take the place over the top again, inspired more than ever by the long held popular vision of making it a nonprofit healing community center and spa retreat.
+They'll take a deep collective sigh, chalk it up to experience and move on, the land (and operation) put back on the market for a hand-in-glove benefactor to redeem, along with the re-activated volunteer work-trade and appropriate hired help of the community at large, helping to take the place over the top again, inspired more than ever by the long held vision of making it a nonprofit healing community center and spa retreat dedicated to the greater good.

 Assuming this is case, every devotee of place can work on manifesting new appropriate stewardship through meditative visualization of a positive future for Stewart's.

-Given enough Springs devotees, it would be a matter of concentrating group-focused energy in concert, bending time to manifest the desired change.
-Seeing it as already here, in fine-tuned detail, hovering overhead, ready to descend and activate at the perfect moment.
+Given enough Springs devotees visualizing together, it's simply a matter of time: concentrating group-focused energy in concert, bending time to manifest the desired change...seeing it as already here in fine-tuned detail hovering overhead, ready to descend and activate at the perfect moment.

-The place could then at long last join Breitenbush, Orr, Wilbur, Sierra, Jackson Wellsprings and Harbin as yet another of the few thriving West Coast mineral spring resort sanctuaries, existing light-years away from Babylon's lingering darkness.
+The place will then at long last join Breitenbush, Orr, Wilbur, Sierra, Jackson Wellsprings and Harbin as another of the few thriving West Coast mineral spring resort sanctuaries existing light-years away from Babylon's lingering darkness.

-Stewart Mineral Springs might then, four decades after the last relatively mellow, down-home owner operation by the Goodpastures in the 1970's (see History), shake off its terminally dysfunctional past.
+Stewart Mineral Springs might then, four decades after the last relatively mellow, down-home owner operation of the Goodpastures in the 1970's (see History), at long last shake off its terminally dysfunctional past.

-It would make a truly bold new start... one with free-flowing, supergrounded, can-do spirit the place can so naturally inspire with conscious management.
-One making the realm paradise both for locals and the legion of growth-minded, free-thinking travelers worldwide.
+It would make a truly bold new start... one with free-flowing, supergrounded, can-do spirit the place naturally inspires in conscious management.
+One making the realm a paradise both for locals and the legion of growth-minded, free-thinking travelers from everywhere.

-The first step, again, is imagining a future legal stewardship: management, staff and visitors in harmony with the realm, with simple body freedom returning on a mindful level along with the venerable Karuk sweat lodge (again, if members are open to it) -- once again honoring and celebrating the universal spirit of the place to help affordably purify, heal, and rejuvenate todo el mundo.
+The first step, again, is imagining a future stewardship: management, staff and visitors in harmony with the realm, once again honoring and celebrating the universal spirit of the place and ability of its natural medicine to help purify, heal, and rejuvenate todo el mundo.

-Imagine the combined energies of the place's far-flung fans causing the current misguided stewards to receive and accept the giant reality check and thus ultimately save Stewart Mineral Springs, liberating it for the world's countless rural mineral spring resort aficionados and natural healing proponents.
+Imagine the combined energies of the place's far-flung fans causing the current misguided stewards to receive the giant reality check , do the right thing, and thus ultimately save Stewart Mineral Springs, liberating it for the planet's teaming sea of rural mineral spring resort aficionados and natural healing proponents.

-Writer's no mover and shaker.
-Just a recluse living in the woodlands with a dream of rescuing a place he dedicated 20 years of his life to...a vision of the founding couple's lost dream being resurrected...and, as much as modern times allow, the spirit of the super-natural healing ground of native cultures before them.
+Know that this writer's no mover and shaker per se.
+A catalyst, yes; that has always seemed to be the role I've played at Stewart's.
+Basically I'm just a recluse living in the woodlands doggedly holding a shared vision of rescuing the place which thousands of others have likewise treasured, of resurrecting the founding family's lost dream -- and as much as modern times allow, the spirit of the super-natural healing ground of native cultures before them.

-Alas, I have zero networking skills to speak of, including Facebook.
-Only this one dedicated site, kind encouragement of others to tell it like it is -- and a long-abiding conviction shared by many that Stewart Springs is meant to continue playing an important role in now-unfolding world transformation -- IF only enough conscious beings who love and treasure such places focus energies and INSIST on it.
+With a limited liking of things high tech with social media's too-often clearly profit-motivated focus, I never felt pulled to develop networking skills.
+(If you do, go for it; I'll support it anyway I can.)
+I have only this dedicated site, the kind encouragement of others to tell it like it is, and an abiding conviction -- one shared by many -- that Stewart Springs is meant to continue playing an important role in world transformation IF enough conscious beings focus energies and INSIST on it.

-Even though the last 'owner' had held the place for 34 years, two of the six previous post-Stewart family stewardships only lasted a short while.
-This one might well appear on track to becoming the third. see history
+Even though the last 'owner' held the place for 34 years, two of the six previous post-Stewart family stewardships only lasted a short while. maybe the current occupiers are on track to becoming the third (though it's been nine years as of 2024's end) without anyone doing anything. see history

 Not by a long shot.